 Wealth management is increasingly driven by AI, which allows advisors and clients to benefit from hyper-personalized financial planning.
 Through advanced analytics, AI systems learn client profiles, taking into account financial goals, risk tolerances, and spending behaviors, to suggest optimal investment strategies.

 Moreover, AI-enabled tools can significantly boost advisor capacity by automating routine tasks such as data collection, portfolio rebalancing, and risk assessment.
 This will allow wealth management advisors to save time on client meeting preparation, financial planning, and administrative duties, enabling them to focus on higher-value activities.
-According to McKinsey, if 30 to 40% of advisors adopt these AI tools, it could lead to a 6 to 12 percent increase in overall advisor capacity by 2034.
+According to Deloitte’s 2026 FSI Predictions, agentic AI could expand industry capacity by the equivalent of $10 trillion to $35 trillion in additional client assets, translating to $100 billion to $350 billion in potential annual revenue at typical advisory fees.

 Want to know how data enables financial advice personalization and automation?